(Wed Sep 30 2020)

 Things I did not expect to be included but were:

 We call this our dream house, and it’d be a sad thing if it ended up less than half of what we wanted.
-During construction we had a lot of additional requests (that we have to pay for of course) and we watched our savings go by way too fast so now the budget we had saved for furnitures is gone.
+During construction we had a lot of additional requests (that we have to pay for of course) and we watched our savings go by way too fast so now the budget we had saved for furniture is gone.
 We’ll have to live with a few stuff for a while.

-I was also constantly conscious with the budget.
+I was constantly conscious with the budget.
 Always asking our architect to build us an aesthetically pretty house with our limited money (I also didn’t want to loan a big amount of money).
 We eventually had to downgrade everything because the first plan, despite being so good, turned out to be expensive 💸💸.

 As a dev (software frontend engineer), which I know is a lot different with this kind of construction work, I know that mistakes are normal and expected.
 It’s impossible to not omit human error and miscommunication.

-I watched a lot of home tour videos recently (specially from the youtubers/travellers I already follow) and one thing that’s common is this.
+I watch a lot of home tour videos recently (specially from the youtubers/travellers I already follow) and one thing that’s common is this.
 Even for those who had the budget for a luxury house.
 Even for those abroad.

 And we did have our big share of issues.
 There were tiles that are not put on correctly, paint in the wrong color, cabinets that did not look right, spaces that even after adjustment still seemed too small for me, and so many others.